sithis993/Crypter/README.md

 ## Project Direction Update
 In recent weeks a number of ethical and legal concerns around this project have been raised.
 Please note that it is **not** my intention to provide criminals with a tool for destructive or harmful purposes.
 In its current state, Crypter allows users to easily decrypt their files.
 Once opened, the 256-bit AES key used for encryption is written to a local file in the same directory with the filename **key.txt**.
 This key can then be used to decrypt all of the encrypted files.
 It is not hidden from the user, nor is it ever sent to a remote server, Email address etc. In order to truly utilise Crypter for malicious purposes it would likely need to be expanded upon considerably.

 Nevertheless, if I continue to develop this project then I may be in risk of breaking local laws by providing a tool that can be used to commit an offense.
-Consequently, from December 15th 2017 onwards active development of Crypter will cease, and I will no longer be providing direct support.
+Consequently, from December 15th 2017 onwards I will continue to provide support on this project to fix bugs and answer quries, but I will not be continuing with active development, nor will I be addressing feature requests.

-To clarify exactly what this means, I will fix bugs when highlighted or identified and I may expand upon documentation in the future, but the following will no longer be addressed:
+To clarify exactly what this means, I will address issues when highlighted or identified and I may expand upon documentation in the future, but the following will no longer be addressed:
 - Development of a remote Command and Control component
-- Direct support with regards to feature requests
 - Further functionality additions

 It's been an interesting and pretty fun journey, but active development on the project should be considered finished from this point onwards.